-Hi, I'm David from London in the UK.
-I am a dual qualified medical practitioner and transpersonal psychotherapist.
+Hi, I'm Dr. David Perl from London in the UK.
+I am a registered medical practitioner and qualified transpersonal psychotherapist and executive coach.

 I qualified as a Medical Doctor in 1984 from the University of London, UK.
 In 1999 I left medicine to set up a Crisis Management and Trauma Psychology Consultancy.

-I have experience in psychiatry, hypnotherapy and NL.
+I have experience in psychiatry, hypnotherapy and NLP.
 I completed a postgraduate diploma in psychotherapy and counselling.
-I am currently studying for an advance diploma in executive coaching.
+I also hold an advance diploma in executive coaching.

-I spend the rest of my working week working with my wife of 30 years in running LoveRelations, a relationship coaching, couples counselling and affair recovery practice.
+I spend part of my working week working with my wife of 30+ years in running LoveRelations, a relationship coaching, couples counselling and affair recovery practice.

 I am passionate about men’s work and my mission in life is to create more self aware people by teaching and helping others and continuing my own self-development.
 I am actively involved in helping men become more emotionally intelligent by volunteering with the ManKind Project charity.

 I have grappled with one episode of limerence and know love addiction / co-dependency all too well.
 Given my experience of healing and the lack of knowledge and awareness around limerence in the therapeutic community, I decided to devote myself to learning more so i could help others.